redomeire/redomeire/README.md

 <h2>👋 Hi I'm Redo </h2>
-i'm first year student at University of Brawijaya, Faculty of Computer Science, majoring in Information Technology.
+i'm a second year student at University of Brawijaya, Faculty of Computer Science, majoring in Information Technology.
 <br>
 Currently, i'm on my way learning React.js and Firebase
 <br><br>